awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

 1. To push the commit from the local repo to your remote repositories, run git push \-u *remote\-name* *branch\-name* where *remote\-name* is the nickname the local repo uses for the remote repositories and *branch\-name* is the name of the branch to push to the repository\.
 **Tip**
 You only have to use the `-u` option the first time you push\.
-The upstream tracking information will be set\.
+Then the upstream tracking information is set\.

    For example, running git push \-u origin master would show the push went to both remote repositories in the expected branches, with output similar to the following: